nanhung/j.softx.pksensi/comments.md

     - The words in abstract is about 222 words which is much larger than 100 words.
     - The words in main text is about 5578 words which is much larger than 3000 words.
     - Software metadata table is missing.
-  Ans: After double checking the Guide for Authors in SoftwareX web page (https://www.elsevier.com/journals/softwarex/2352-7110/guide-for-authors), we think that there is no word restriction for abstract.  https://app.uio.no/ifi/texcount/online.php
+  Ans: After double checking the Guide for Authors in SoftwareX web page (https://www.elsevier.com/journals/softwarex/2352-7110/guide-for-authors), we think that there is no word restriction for abstract.
+In addition, the result from textcount (  https://app.uio.no/ifi/texcount/online.php) shows that the words in main is under 3000 words as below

+  Word count
+Words in text: 2978
+Words in headers: 56
+Words outside text (captions, etc.): 75
+Number of headers: 17
+Number of floats/tables/figures: 5
+Number of math inlines: 15
+Number of math displayed: 2
+Subcounts:
+  text+headers+captions (#headers/#floats/#inlines/#displayed)
+266+15+0 (2/0/0/0) _top_
+0+2+0 (1/0/0/0) Section: Required Metadata
+0+3+3 (1/1/0/0) Section: Current code version
+694+3+0 (1/0/0/0) Section: Motivation and significance
+71+2+0 (1/0/0/0) Section: Software description
+41+1+0 (1/0/0/0) Subsection: Installation
+396+3+0 (1/0/12/2) Subsection: Parameter matrix generation
+295+1+0 (1/0/0/0) Subsection: Modeling
+154+5+0 (1/0/0/0) Subsection
+401+2+0 (1/0/3/0) Section: Illustrative Examples
+531+3+0 (1/0/0/0) Section: Impact and conclusions
+26+3+0 (1/0/0/0) Section: Conflict of Interest
+82+1+0 (1/0/0/0) Section: Acknowledgements
+0+4+0 (1/0/0/0) Section: Appendix A. Example code 21+4+69 (1/3/0/0) Section: CRediT authorship contribution statement 0+4+3 (1/1/0/0) Section: Current executable software version

   2. Proprietary names such as R package names would be shown better in Gothic or bold font. 'pksensi' is in bold but other package names such as 'sensitivity' are not in bold, which is a little confusing in reading the text.
   Ans: We revised the article and use bold font for all mentioned R package.